Portland Rosebuds (ice hockey): WHL Portland Rosebuds

 The second Rosebuds team was born when the Regina Capitals moved to Portland for the 1925–26 WHL season.
 This was the final season for the Western Hockey League (WHL).

 When the league folded, the Saskatoon players were sold to form the Montreal Maroons.
 Frank Patrick then negotiated the sale of the rest of the WHL players to the National Hockey League.
-The players were to be sold as three teams, one from the Victoria Cougars, one from the Rosebuds, and a third from the best players from Calgary, Edmonton and Vancouver.
+The players were to be sold as three teams, one from the Victoria Cougars (who would be sold to Detroit and eventually become the Red Wings), one from the Rosebuds, and a third from the best players from Calgary, Edmonton and Vancouver.
 A deal was reached where the players of the Rosebuds were sold for $100,000 to form the new Chicago Black Hawks expansion franchise.